-- Learning English - If you are not fluent in English you will find it very difficult to get a skilled job.
+- Going to Australia but worried about learning English - If you are not fluent in English you will find it very difficult to get a skilled job.
 Realistically, an IELTS score of 7.0 or higher is needed for a skilled job.
 If you are not already fluent, potential employers will need to know what your standard of English is.
 IELTS (International English Language Testing System) is the recognised system.

 For details of English language tests in your locality see: www.IELTS.org